HGOma/CocoTB/README.md

 pip install pytest
 ```
 ## Install iverilog and GTKWave
-Icarus Verilog is intended to compile ALL of the Verilog HDL as described in the IEEE-1364 standard.
+[Icarus Verilog](http://iverilog.icarus.com/.) is intended to compile ALL of the Verilog HDL as described in the IEEE-1364 standard.
 Of course, it's not quite there yet.
 It does currently handle a mix of structural and behavioural constructs.
-For a view of the current state of Icarus Verilog, see its home page at http://iverilog.icarus.com/.

-GTKWave is a fully featured GTK+ based wave viewer for Unix, Win32, and Mac OSX which reads LXT, LXT2, VZT, FST, and GHW files as well as standard Verilog VCD/EVCD files and allows their viewing.
-Visit their page at https://gtkwave.sourceforge.net/
+[GTKWave](https://gtkwave.sourceforge.net/) is a fully featured GTK+ based wave viewer for Unix, Win32, and Mac OSX which reads LXT, LXT2, VZT, FST, and GHW files as well as standard Verilog VCD/EVCD files and allows their viewing.

 ```shell
 sudo apt install iverilog -y